 I Tried Boredom for 30 Days

-Level 3 Social Lesson by: Aron Thode
+Level 3 Social

-A middle-aged man sits at a wooden dining table in a warm, sunlit room, quietly eating a simple meal of chicken, potatoes, and salad while looking out the window—no phone or other distractions in sight.
+A middle-aged man sits at a wooden dining table in a warm, sunlit room, quietly eating a simple meal of chicken, potatoes, and salad while looking out the window, no phone or other distractions in sight.

 No phone in sight.